 The longer you retain customers, the more valuable they become.
 The longer customers have been with you, the more loyal they become.
 Customers who stay longer also tend to spend more over time because they are less sensitive to changing prices.

 Successful companies should grow organically alongside their market.
-Evolving along you’re your users—and surprising them by rewarding their loyalty—will dramatically decrease churn as you grow.
+Evolving along your users—and surprising them by rewarding their loyalty—will dramatically decrease customer churn as you grow.

 Continue reading "How to Prevent Churn and Retain Customers of Online Services" ...
 Read the full article